Free standard delivery on £50 spend Extra 15% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 • General recommendation: A standard dose is 1–2 scoops to effectively stimulate MPS.

-• Optimal dosing: Research suggests that for muscle support, consuming 0.4g of protein per kilogram of body weight is ideal per major meal (eg a 75kg person needs 30g).
+• Optimal dosing: Research suggests that for muscle support, consuming approximately 0.4g of protein per kilogram of body weight is ideal per major meal (eg, a 75kg person needs 30g).

 Aim for at least 20g, but check the label on your specific product, as scoop size and protein concentration vary.

-A: Yes, but only if you fortify it.
-A basic shake (powder + water/milk) is often just a high-protein supplement.
+Yes, but only if you fortify it.
+A basic shake (powder and water or milk) is often just a high-protein supplement.

 To make it a balanced meal replacement, ensure you add a source of: